CONDITIONS OF PARTICIPATION

 - Slower participants must make way for faster racers.

-- Riders must take caution when the route is not clear or coming to and intersection or roadway.
+- Riders must take caution when the route is not clear or coming to an intersection or road crossing.

-- Riders should be prepared to brake during steep down hills.
+- Riders should be prepared to brake before steep down-hills.

 - Riders must obey all traffic rules.

-- Bike repairs should be done in a visible area on the edge of the trail, road or path.
-NOT IN THE PATH
+- Bike repairs should be done in a visible area on the edge of the trail, road or path and not on the trail itself.

-- In the case of a sprint to the finish, you must remain in your own lane.
+- In case of a sprint to the finish, you must hold your line.

 - No outside seconding or assistance is permitted under any circumstances.
 Outside assistance includes assisting with bike maintenance, water and nutrition support and physically assisting riders.

-These rules are provide for the participants safety and if disregarded may cause disqualification from the race.
-ADVENDURANCE has the right to disqualify any participant for the following reasons:
+These rules are essential to the safety of riders and if disregarded may lead to immediate disqualification.
+Faces ADVENDURANCE has the right to disqualify any participant on the following grounds:

-- ” Pushing” or “pulling” by the third party.
+- ” Pushing” or “pulling” by a third party.

-- Any disrespect to the environment or personnel.
+- Any disrespect to the environment or race personnel.

 - All helmets must comply with international ‘ANSI’ standards.

 - Appropriate riding attire, including a shirt, must be worn at all times.